Your Benefits: New Plan Year Checklist

 • MSU Ethics Certificate (On-Demand in ElevateU): The MSU Ethics Institute is proud to announce the availability of a new on-demand learning certificate program, hosted on the ElevateU platform.
 The MSU Ethics Certificate Program equips Spartans with the knowledge and skills to navigate ethical challenges in our professional roles.
 Participants will explore core ethical concepts, approaches to ethical reasoning, and how to align personal values with professional conduct.

 • Spartan Experience Relaunch: Coming this spring is a refreshed and redesigned Spartan Experience learning program.
 The Spartan Experience program is designed to foster a culture of excellence by prioritizing customer satisfaction and maintaining a strong service mindset.
-Additional details will be published on the HR website and included in our monthly newsletter as they become available.
+Additional details will be published on the HR Professional Development website and included in our monthly newsletter as they become available.

 • New Lunch & Learn: Making the Most of Your Professional Development: Join us for a session focused on making the most of professional growth opportunities at MSU.
 Topics include an overview of Educational and Tuition Assistance, elevateU, and Organization and Professional Development courses.
 Registration is available in the EBS Portal.